• Skip to primary navigation

 For a football party, a family dinner party or even a movie night, this recipe has just 5 ingredients and hardly any prep time making it super low-stress.

-It also inspired me to make a cold bacon cheese dip which you may also want to check out.
+It also inspired me to make a cold bacon cheese dip which you may also want to check out if you’d rather have something you don’t have to worry about serving warm.

 Ingredients